mmbman/Katagiri/1979-08-08-Diamond-Sutra-Giving-and-Non-Covetousness.md

 That’s why Dogen Zenji says the practice of giving is not to covet.
 This is very important.
 Here is a very interesting poem by Rainer Maria Rilke.
 This is just a piece of a poem by him in the late years of his life:

-> (Transcriber’s Note: This seems to be mostly the same as a section of *The Eighth Duino Elegy* by Rainer Maria Rilke (see [this source](http://my.fit.edu/~rosiene/rilke.pdf)), but Katagiri Roshi appears to be missing a couple pieces of it, and he says “unfolded” instead of “unfolding.”)
->
 > Only we see death; but the beast is free
 > and has its death always behind it and God before it,
 > and when it walks it goes toward eternity,